-- Coordinated: Incident response teams work collectively with dispersed incident response teams, with no authority over them.
+- Coordinated: Incident response teams work collectively with dispersed incident response teams without authority over them.
 Here the central team offers assistance and acts as a knowledge center with cortical, organization-wide, and complex, critical incidents.

-- Central: This centralized body manages and supervises incident response for the whole organization.
+- Central: This centralized body manages and supervises the organization's incident response.

 In each of these models mentioned above, the teams can include employees, fully outsourced or partially outsourced.
 Employees can also be part or full-time.

 How to Select A Team Model